Linden Hills Small Area Plan

 - How infrastructure improvements can ensure a vibrant future for Linden Hills

-- On June 3 a open house will be hosted at Pershing Park, 3523 48th St W, Minneapolis from 5-7:30pm.
+On June 5th an open house will be hosted at Pershing Park, 3523 48th St W, Minneapolis from 5-7:30pm.
 The open house is the opportunity for the community to provide feedback on design and policy concepts that originated in the April workshops.
 An online version of the open house will be available from June 6th to June 20th.
 It will accessible from this webpage.

 Phase III: Drafting the Plan